Here are the instructions for the construction of a basic 2.0m x 2.4m (6′ x 8′) grape vine trellis as shown below.

 - Thread wire through eyelet, then rotate the loop so that a twist forms.

 - Bend back the end so it makes a right angle bend to the main wire.

 - Wrap the end of the wire into a series of 3 to 4 tight rolls around the main strand or standing part to form the barrel–rolls.

-When tying wire directly to the post, you can simply use 3 to 4 barrel-rolls, I’ve found that this is sufficient.
+When tying wire directly to the post, use 3 to 4 barrel-rolls, I’ve found that to be sufficient.